zbo14/socksproxy/README.md

 `$ socksproxy init`

-Create the `socksproxy` Docker network and a directory with the SSH keys and `known_hosts` file.
+Create the directory with the SSH keys and `known_hosts` file.

 The directory will be mounted as a volume inside the container once it starts.